aichemydev/Wring_docs/docs/Examples/Selenium-Java.md

 # Selenium Java Examples

 Java Selenium testing provides thorough and functioning test cases that can test every aspect of your application.
-The TestGold service generates robust selectors, heals broken selectors, and helps maintains your Java Selenium tests.
+The Wring service generates robust selectors, heals broken selectors, and helps maintains your Java Selenium tests.

 - Run your tests using our enhanced Selenium, transparently replacing normal Selenium.
 - Wring learns from a previously working example of your test run on your webapp.